-However you slice it, its still pretty thin stuff even though whats going on in the creator and the creative process is obviously one hell of a drama (no, make that *two* hells of a drama, at times) and the persona changes certainly keep things worth checking out at least once to see whats going on; unfortunately, the vehicle far too often has more substance than its content does, to my ear anyway, with Bowies copious work.
+However you slice it, its still pretty thin stuff even though whats going on in the creator and the creative process is obviously one hell of a drama (no, make that *two* hells of a drama, at times) and the persona changes certainly kept things worth checking out now and then to see what was currently going on; unfortunately, the vehicle far too often had more substance than its content does, to my ear anyway, with Bowies copious work.

 Probably the tracks that almost grab me, and which keep me coming back to check on them in case they really do make the connection in full eventually, are Beauty & the Beast, Ashes to Ashes (which unquestionably holds appeal and resonance and fascination for anyone interested in Bowie, but which maybe still doesnt quite grab me as a song on its own), and Fashion (DAMNED catchy and slick, but what does it amount to after the impressions are made?).